nardoyala/python-scripts/README.md

 ## Descriptions

-* **bankAccount**: Copies into the clipboard information of an specific bank account stored in a .txt file.
+* **bankAccountInfo**: Copies into the clipboard information of an specific bank account stored in a .txt file.

 * **createBat**: Creates a .bat file to execute a python script in the windows console.